 I also try to encourage some climbing and jumping as well when they are being fed – basically putting the locusts at different heights etc…

 Also be careful that if you do feed them outside the vivarium/ terrarium, then there is nothing else around for them to try and eat, things such as long hair, crumbs, dirt, etc…

 Also, you’ll find from this that your lizards then begin to more actively stalk their prey, and nine times out of ten, they will always find out where you keep the insects and will spot the one cricket that got away – the Bearded Dragons eyesight is phenomenal.

 If you feed in the enclosure they will always eat part of the substrate as they lunge for the food, but it’s never normally an issue unless you’re using Calci-sand.

 To minimize the risk of impaction from eating too much of the substrate ensure there are plenty of branches, stones, plants, and pieces of bark for the insects to hide and sit on, rather than just sit on the vivarium floor.

 After feeding, never leave leftover live food in the tank with them as it will stress them out, also for juveniles the insects can bite and cause infection, nipped tails, etc…

 How Often to Feed Your Bearded Dragon

-It depends on the age, size and condition of the Pogona.
-For new born and young it should be around twice a day with a mixture of greens, insects and worms – but in small portions.
+It depends on the age, size, and condition of the Pogona.
+For newborns and young it should be around twice a day with a mixture of greens, insects, and worms – but in small portions.

-Juveniles seem to much keener to eat leaves and vegetables than the adults – except the pregnant female who just eats anything.
+Juveniles seem too much keener to eat leaves and veggies than the adults – except the pregnant female who just eats anything.